-Assuming the newly incorporated Town assesses an equivalent County tax rate, the projected revenues minus expenditures produce a deficit as shown in TABLE 8.3.
+Assuming the newly incorporated Town assesses an equivalent County tax rate, the projected revenues minus expenditures produce a surplus as shown in TABLE 8.3.
 As with the County scenario, an increased tax rate of .001621 is modeled in year 2024.
-However, matching the County's equivalent rate is not sufficient to meet the expenditures within the Town and an additional Spring Lake rate of .006149 in 2024 is necessary to provide sufficient funding for the Study Area.
-Thus, the 2024 Town rate is the sum of the County equivalent rate and the Spring Lake rate, or .007770.
+Matching the County's equivalent rate is more than sufficient to meet the expenditures within the Town and no additional Spring Lake rate is necessary to provide sufficient funding for the Study Area.
+Thus, the 2024 Town rate is the difference between the County equivalent rate and the negative Spring Lake rate necessary to balance the budget surplus, or .001514.
+In this scenario, revenues exceed expenses by an average of 5 percent over the 5-year window of this study, satisfying the requirement outlined in UCA 10-2a-205(5) to allow the process of incorporation to proceed.